xmlnsgit/xmlnsgit.github.io/powerbiEmbedded.md

 ### Data engineering is

 Learning by breaking things is probably one of the most natural (and sometime Frightstrating - frightening and frustrating) way to learn.
 Data engineering is one of them.
 I picked up NoSQL for the first time this year and its not like a racket sport you can pick up just because you got good at the last one.
-In MongoDB, it was not obvious that .find and .aggregate were 2 different scope of operations which led to a lot of disappointing experiences.
+In MongoDB for example, it was not obvious that .find and .aggregate were 2 different scope of operations which led to a lot of disappointing experiences.

 The below code pretty much sums up my early experience working without schema